PrinsYin/verl/profile-multiturn-scripts/README.md

 3. `per_step_all_workers.py`: Analyzes time distribution across different processing phases for each worker within a specific step, generating separate images for detailed worker-level performance breakdown

-4. `req_analysis_and_cdf.py`: works on the log of a specific worker in a specific step, and plot the cdf of the duration of the requests on that worker.
+4. `req_cdf_per_worker_step.py`: works on the log of a specific worker in a specific step, and plot the cdf of the duration of the requests on that worker.
-Also analyze the top slowest requests, breaks down individual requests into processing phases, and shows detailed phase-by-phase timing breakdown

 5. `outlier_req.py`: Analyze the top slowest requests, breaks down individual requests into processing phases, and shows detailed phase-by-phase timing breakdown.